osm-search/Nominatim/docs/api/Details.md

 Artificial postcodes do not always have an OSM object reference.
 For these, Nominatim provides a stable postcode reference that combines the country code and postcode.
-Spaces and hyphens in the postcode id are replaced with underscores.
+Spaces in the postcode id are replaced with underscores.
 For example, `us:94110` refers to postcode `94110` in the United States and `gb:EH4_7EA` refers to postcode `EH4 7EA` in Great Britain.

 !!! danger "Deprecation warning"
     The API can also be used with the URL